awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 ## Deleting a Table<a name="JavaDocumentAPIDelete"></a>

-To delete a table:
+**To delete a table using the AWS SDK for Java API**

 1. Create an instance of the `Table` class\.

 1. Create an instance of the `DeleteTableRequest` class and provide the table name that you want to delete\.

 1. Execute the `deleteTable` method by providing the `Table` instance as a parameter\.

-The following code snippet demonstrates the preceding steps\.
+The following code example demonstrates the preceding steps\.

 **Example**